Admissions for Local Authority nursery classes and schools

 Nursery schools and nursery classes are aimed at pre-school children aged three and four years old.
 Children start attending nursery classes and schools in the September after their third birthday.

 A nursery school is a separate school that is only used by children under five years old.

 A nursery class is part of an existing primary school.

 In Birmingham admissions to a nursery school or nursery class is not managed by Birmingham City Council.
 You will need to contact the school directly, which will provide you with an application form and information regarding the availability and allocation of places.
 The criteria for nursery places will be provided to you by the school.
 For a list of nursery schools and nursery classes available in your area contact the Children's Information and Advice Service on 0121 303 1888.

 If your child is not offered a place, the nursery school or class usually keeps a waiting list and will advise you should a place become available.
-Alternatively, the Family Information Service is able to provide details of private childcare providers offering free entitlement funded places if there are no places available in a nearby nursery school or class.
+Alternatively, the Children's Information and Advice Service is able to provide details of private childcare providers offering free early education entitlement places if there are no places available in a nearby nursery school or class.

 There is no central appeal procedure for parents if your child is refused a place in a nursery school or class.
 Appeals must be made directly to the school concerned.

 The Admissions Criteria page sets out the Admission Criteria for Local Authority Nursery Schools, Nursery Classes and Community Day Nurseries clarifying if your child qualifies for a full or part-time place.
 Go to the Criteria page.